About Eric Avery Art/Medicine

 Currently, Emeritus Associate Professor, The Institute for the Medical Humanities, UTMB, Galveston, Texas.

-Lives in New Hope, Pennsylvania, continuing to make his art and develop art medicine projects.
+Eric currently splits his time between New Hope, Pennsylvania and San Ignacio Texas continuing to make his art and develop art medicine projects.

 Sue Coe, artist, author and illustrator, on Eric Avery

 "I first met Dr. Eric Avery through a letter from Somalia.
 He was working as a doctor in a refugee camp with thousands of human beings who were starving to death.
 A photograph in Life magazine shows Eric in the middle of the camp that stretched for miles, a figure at dusk holding up a tiny baby into the light, silhouetted by dusty tents.
 It was there that Eric started to make woodcuts—to record the terrible sights he had seen and, as his scalpel cut into the wood, as therapy.